 Of course, it's possible that considering how varied the real orcs are in this version, he might have just thought they were scrawny.

-Wingding Eyes: Frodo's animesque eyes (even larger than Elijah Wood's) go from Chibi to Nightmare Fuel when he wields the Power of The Ring, causing him to appear tall and brightly lit, Saiyan-style, and the pupils of his eyes become flames!
+Wingding Eyes: Frodo's animesque eyes (even larger than Elijah Wood's) go from Chibi to scary when he wields the Power of The Ring, causing him to appear tall and brightly lit, Saiyan-style, and the pupils of his eyes become flames!
 This is a slight exaggeration from the book, where Frodo does indeed appear to grow into a powerful figure (like Galadriel and Gandalf in the live action films) when asserting control over Gollum.